Leadership is an Obligation

 “How can we never have met but still be so close?” asked one of the participants.

 A handful of us had met before, and more of us knew each other as farmers through social media and online messaging.
-For the most part, however, we were strangers.
+Pour la plupart, pourtant, we were strangers.

 Our differences in appearance and background were obvious.
 We grow all kinds of crops and raised a variety of livestock, on farms both large and small.